(888) 448-0302 Talk to a recovery specialist 24/7

 You should never rely on alcohol to have a good time.
 Some of us may turn to it as a crutch while others use it simply as a way to be social.
 Whatever your relationship with alcohol, taking a break from it for a month could be a way for you to discover more about yourself, hobbies that make you happy, and how you spend your time.
 Alcohol is often used a way to numb the uncomfortable thoughts or feelings in our head.
 However, learning to uncover and speak our truths it ultimately the most helpful and beautiful thing we can do.

 You know that they say about too much of a good thing.
 With alcohol, the times can be fun but ultimately we pay a price in the form of being less healthy and truthful to ourselves.
 If you’re curious about how alcohol could be affecting your physical, mental, or sexual health, then maybe you should consider taking a month off from alcohol.
 At the very least, you’ll get to reap the benefits of better sleep, better skin, and a better wallet thickness.
-Plus, you don’t have to wait until Sober October or Dry July to get started, you can just mark a date on a calendar and check it off on your own.
+Moreover, you don’t need to wait for Sober October or Dry July to start; you can simply mark a date on your calendar and begin your journey on your own.
 Also, if you’re concerned that you may have a drinking problem, don’t hesitate to find a local drug or alcohol rehab center near you.

 In Conclusion